 3. Arrange Family “Socials” in the Home

 Seniors, especially those who are widowed, may feel lonely much of the time.
-However, family members sometimes feel awkward visiting their elderly aunt or grandparent because they don’t know what to do or say, so they avoid them.
+However, family members sometimes feel awkward visiting their elderly aunt or grandparent because they don’t know what to do or say.
+As a result, they avoid them and lose out on so much of what that senior relative has to offer.

 Ask your senior loved one if there is any family around that they would like to see, and get their contact numbers.
 Be proactive and invite these relatives over for a small get-together for coffee, lunch, or even just snacks.
 It may be easier for some members of the family to get together when they are in a group setting, rather than one-on-one.